h1ddenpr0cess20/ollamarama-irc/README.md

 ```

 **.ai _message_ or botname: _message_**
     Basic usage.
-    Personality is preset by bot operator.

 **.x _user message_**
     This allows you to talk to another user's chat history.
     _user_ is the display name of the user whose history you want to use

 **.persona _personality_**
     Changes the personality.
 It can be a character, personality type, object, idea.
     Don't use a custom system prompt here.

 **.custom _prompt_**